 Maxima (High), Benimaru Naikido (Low), Shingo Yabiki (Low), Vanessa (Low), Ramon (Low), Whip (High), Ikari Warriors (Low).

-MIA (proving he’s more than just a Kyo clone and rude behavior), SIH (NESTS cartel), Serious Rage, MPI (amnesia), Socially Inept.
+MIA (proving he’s more than just a Kyo clone and rude behavior), SIH (NESTS cartel), Serious Rage, MPI (amnesia), Socially Inept (Minor, Persuasion only).

 Anti-heroic Seeking Justice.

 - Sunglasses [BODY 03, Shade: 02, EV 04 (Area of effect 1 AP), Thief (Concealment): 08, Grenade drawback, R#03, Bonuses & Limitations: Thief (Concealment) can only be used to make them look like an ordinary sunglasses.]
 These are special sunglasses that look perfectly normal until they are thrown.
 The sunglasses aren’t all that powerful themselves, but K‘ usually uses them to stun the target and then follows up by teleporting in and beating the crap out of the target usually burning a lot of HPs making this a pretty effective assault.

 Prior to the finale of 2000 K’ couldn’t control his Flame Projection Power.
 It was Always On at Range of Touch, but his special gloves kept that Drawback in check.
 He still wears the same gloves, but only out a sort of nostalgia.

 Until his story arc is concluded he would’ve had a Powerful Enemy (NEST Cartels) and Enemy (Ikari Warriors).
 There still are a few NEST operatives out there that want payback, such as K9999 and Angel.
 But the storyline seems to have largely been dropped as K9999 is a walking Akira infringement.

 Source of Character: King of Fighters video games.